Carreau/phd-dissertation/parts/roleofactin.rst

 ..
 2

-We have already introduced the cell cytoskeleton in a previous part, we will describe its component and function ality more in detail here.
+We have already introduced the cell cytoskeleton in a previous part, we will describe its component and functionality more in detail here.
 The cytoskeleton of the cell as though three main function, it connects the cell both physically and biochemically to the external environment, generate and coordinate the forces that give the cell its shape and allow it to move, it is also responsible for organising spatially  the cell content :cite:`Fletcher2010`.
 The cytoskeleton is also in particular sensitive to Spatial and temporal information that can affect cell fate and the assembly of cytoskeletal structure.
 This can be seen for example with the bud scar of budding yeast that persist after division.

 Composition of cell cytoskeleton
 ================================